 The Bride of Christ

 In the midst of Paul’s instructions to husbands and wives in Ephesians 5:22-33 is an interesting comparison to Christ and his church; the bride of Christ.
 Much of what Paul has to say to both parties in the marriage relationship is compared to the relationship between Jesus, as the husband, and the church, as his bride.
-My previous blog post discussed the husband/wife relationship but I believe that the Christ/church relationship is also worth exploring.
+Another blog post in this series discussed the husband/wife relationship.
+But I believe that the Christ/church relationship is also worth exploring.

 A Submitted and Unified Church

 The role of the church in this relationship is simply to submit to Christ; in everything.
-Paul has already shared with us that the church is central to God’s plan and that he has equipped the church for success.
+Paul has already shared with us that the church is central to God’s plan (Eph.
+3:10) and that he has equipped the church for success (Eph.
+4:10-16).
 All we have to do is submit to him.
 But I have a struggle with that.
 Submission requires me (us) to give up control.
-We should not be doing what we think is best, or makes us most comfortable.
+We should not be doing what we think is best or makes us most comfortable.
 Instead, we should be doing what Christ tells us to do.

 A Radiant and Glorious Bride

 Christ is described as loving the church and giving himself up for her.
-In doing so he made her holy and clean.
-And now he can present her to himself as a radiant, holy and blameless bride.
+In doing so, he made her holy and clean.
+And now Christ can present her to himself as a radiant, holy, and blameless bride.
 Many of the Old Testament prophets painted a picture of Israel being married to God.
-Ezekiel 16:1-14 in particular describes the birth and development of Israel as a girl.
+Ezekiel 16:1-14, in particular, describes the birth and development of Israel as a girl.
 A girl who was unwanted, but who God took for himself; his bride.
 This is the same picture, in fewer words, that Paul is painting here.
 Jesus paid the ultimate price to claim his church.
-He cleaned her up, put her into beautiful clothes and claimed her as the bride of Christ.
+Christ cleaned her up, put her into beautiful clothes, and claimed her as his bride.

 A Profound Mystery

 To me, the most interesting part of this passage is in verses 31 & 32.
-It starts off with a quote from Genesis that many people include in their wedding ceremony: “For this reason a man will leave his father and mother and be united to his wife, and the two will become one flesh.”
-This illustrates leaving the old life and family relationships behind, and becoming something new; two people becoming one flesh.
+It starts off with a quote from Genesis that many people include in their wedding ceremony: “For this reason a man will leave his father and mother and be united to his wife, and the two will become one flesh” (Gen. 2:24).
+This illustrates leaving the old life and family relationships behind and becoming something new; two people becoming one flesh.
 That becoming one flesh is the most intimate relationship we have.

 The Intimacy of the Body

-A similar passage comes from John 17:20-22 and following: “My prayer is not for them alone.
+A similar passage comes from John 17:20-22, “My prayer is not for them alone.
 I pray also for those who will believe in me through their message, that all of them may be one, Father, just as you are in me and I am in you.
 May they also be in us so that the world may believe that you have sent me.”
-Jesus prayer in this passage is that his future followers, us, would experience the same unity together that Jesus does with the Father.
-And not only would we share that oneness with each other, but that we would also share it with God.
+Jesus’ prayer in this passage is that his future followers, us, would experience the same union that Jesus does with the Father.
+And not only would we share that oneness with each other, but we would also share it with God.